frappe/erpnext/docs/docs.user.selling.quotation.md

 There is a third way to do it.
 Create an Item called “Discount” and make sure that all the taxes apply in the same way as the main Items.
 (This method is useful if only one type of tax is applicable on the sale).
 This way your “Discount” will appear as an expense.
 You will see a slightly higher income and expense but your profits will still remain the same.
 This method might be interesting where you want detailed accounting of your discounts.

-> Note: The maximum Discount that can be applied on an Item can up fixed in the Item master.
+> Note: The maximum Discount that can be applied on an Item can be fixed in the Item master.